rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 @Rodney this paragraph is very confusing.
 I think start by saying what a feedforward model is, then how a variational model maps data to hilbert space, applies a parameterised model, then measures to classify. etc.
 @Rodney - I tried to reword this, but I actually dont think this is correct.
 Please read up on what a quantum neural network is and try explain it in a very simple way.
 Like a 1 layer NN for example.
 And please explain what a parameterised quantum circuit is.
+Done ✅

 Machine learning techniques are built around: